 Can the stories of unsung Black heroes inspire the next generation of leaders?
 Michelle Coles is uniquely suited to answer this question.
-She bridges our past and our hoped-for future: a civil rights attorney with a focus on social justice, she’s also written an award-winning YA novel that sheds light on the heroic but forgotten contributions of Black Americans who fought alongside White allies to make the promise of American democracy real for all.
+She bridges our past and our hoped-for future: a civil rights attorney with over a decade at the Department of Justice, she’s also written an award-winning YA novel that sheds light on the heroic but forgotten contributions of Black Americans who fought alongside White allies to make the promise of American democracy real for all.
 By showing how history relates to the present, Michelle equips audiences with tools to disrupt destructive patterns that perpetuate racial inequality.
 Named a Good Troublemaker by the John Lewis Foundation, she helps young people find their voice so they can build the world they want to see.
-Michelle “sensitively explores what it means to care about something, fight for something, and effect lasting change (Booklist).”

 Michelle Coles is changing our understanding of racial injustice in two powerful ways.
 First, as a civil rights attorney, she has fought for institutional reform on a national stage.
-She was an associate at a major law firm with a robust pro bono practice that included working with prisoners and refugees.
+She spent over a decade in the trenches at the U.S. Department of Justice, working on a wide range of criminal justice matters including police reform, disrupting the school-to-prison pipeline, and preventing hate crimes.
 Secondly, as an author, her novel Black Was the Ink—which Kirkus calls “a dynamic look at how the past informs the future”—follows a Black teenager who travels back in time to Reconstruction-era America and witnesses the achievements of Black statesmen after the Civil War.
+Black Was the Ink won the Grateful American Book Prize for excellence in young adult historical literature, a prize previously won by Margot Lee Shetterly’s #1 New York Times bestseller Hidden Figures.
 Michelle brings a powerful sense of empathy to her work, advocating for those without a voice and showing us that we can be a powerful force for change, if we only take ownership of our actions.

 Systemic change stems from a thorough understanding of history.
 In her eye-opening talks, Michelle reveals that the cornerstones of modern democracy—public education, multiculturalism, and due process—were born from the efforts of Black politicians and their allies.
 The decisions of the past continue to have profound ripple effects on the present; if we understand where we came from, we’ll be empowered to make decisions today that create a better tomorrow.
 She gives us a larger awareness of how oppressive systems are created and upheld, and inspires us to fight for justice no matter who we are.

 Michelle is the 2006 valedictorian of Howard University School of Law, a graduate of University of Virginia, a former federal law clerk on the U.S. District Court for the District of Columbia, and a former middle school English teacher in Ecuador.
+She was an associate at a major law firm with a robust pro bono practice that included working with prisoners and refugees.
 She is a 9th generation Louisianian with a deep personal connection to American history.